-Indication 1 amantadine 2 Flumadine (rimantadine) Rapivab 3 (peramivir) Relenza4 (zanamivir) Tamiflu5 (oseltamivir) Prophylaxis and treatment of signs and symptoms of infection caused by various strains of influenza A virus ~ , Prophylaxis and treatment of illness caused by various strains of influenza A virus in adults (17 years and older) ~ Prophylaxis against influenza A virus in children (1 to 16 years of age) ~ Treatment of acute uncomplicated influenza in patients 18 years and older who have been symptomatic for no more than 2 days ~ Prophylaxis of influenza in adults and pediatric patients aged 5 years and older ~ Treatment of uncomplicated acute illness due to influenza A and B virus in adults and pediatric patients aged 7 years and older who have been symptomatic for no more than 2 days > Prophylaxis of influenza A and B in patients 1 year and older ~ Treatment of acute, uncomplicated illness due to influenza A and B infection in patients 2 weeks of age and older who have been symptomatic for no more than 48 hours ~
+Indication 1 amantadine 2 Flumadine Rapivab 3 Relenza 4 Tamiflu 5

+Prophylaxis and treatment of signs (rimantadine) (peramivir) (zanamivir) (oseltamivir)

+and symptoms of infection caused by y

+various strains of influenza A virus ·

+Prophylaxis and treatment of illness

+caused by various strains of

+influenza A virus in adults (17 years >

+and older)

+Prophylaxis against influenza A virus

+in children (1 to 16 years of age) >

+Treatment of acute uncomplicated

+influenza in patients 2 years and ,

+older who have been symptomatic •

+for no more than 2 days

+Prophylaxis of influenza in adults

+and pediatric patients aged 5 years ✓

+and older

+Treatment of uncomplicated acute

+illness due to influenza A and B virus

+in adults and pediatric patients aged ~

+7 years and older who have been

+symptomatic for no more than 2 days

+Prophylaxis of influenza A and B in J.

+patients 1 year and older

+Treatment of acute, uncomplicated

+illness due to influenza A and B

+infection in patients 2 weeks of age

+and older who have been •

+symptomatic for no more than 48

+hours 1 The changing of viruses over time is a lim

 1 The changing of viruses over time is a limitation of use for antivirals.
-Emergence of resistance substitutions could decrease drug effectiveness.
+The emergence of resistance mutations could decrease drug effectiveness.
 Other factors, such as changes in viral virulence, may also diminish clinical benefit of antivirals.
 Prescribers should consider available information on influenza drug susceptibility patterns and treatment effects when selecting an antiviral.